The Online Workbook is an abridged workbook resource that serves as a reference for students when your printed Workbook PDF is not on hand.

 - Do 15 minutes of Yoga every day using the poses and stretches that are most suitable for you, with or without the Audio, or do Walking Meditation.

-- Use the Food Chart (handout) to keep track of your food and liquid intake for one entire day.
+- Use the Food Chart (worksheet) to keep track of your food and liquid intake for one entire day.
 Make note of your physical sensations, thoughts, feelings, emotions, and behavior.
+Optional: make additional journal notes.

 - Bring to class everything you need to perform a hands-on task such as mending a garment, folding laundry, or polishing shoes.
 Be prepared to do this task in class.